 Inositols are B-vitamin-like nutrients that occur naturally in whole grains, beans, nuts, and fruits, and are also made in the body.
 Studies have shown that inositols support healthy hormone levels and ovarian health, which may be beneficial in promoting a healthy menstrual cycle.
 Inositol also promotes egg quality in women trying to conceive.
 While inositols are found in small amounts in food, some women may choose to take inositol as a supplement.
 Supplements can be a convenient way to ensure you are getting the dose of inositol that is right for you.

 Iron is a mineral that helps make healthy red blood cells, which carry oxygen throughout the body.
 Iron is also essential for immune health.
-If your iron stores are low, you can feel weak, tired, or dizzy, and your immunity may be impaired.

 One final note is that during pregnancy, iron needs increase during the second and third trimesters.
 This is due to an increase in blood volume to supply oxygen to the growing baby.
 Pregnant women should aim to get at least 27 mg of iron from their diet and a prenatal vitamin.